On two Algorithmic Problems about Synchronizing Automata: Approximation of reset thresholds

 Let us notice that the same bound holds true for any fixed non-singleton alphabet.
-Experiments show that the polynomial \emph{Greedy} algorithm (basically due to \v{C}ern\'{y}~\cite{Ce64}) approximates the reset threshold with logarithmic performance ratio.
-Hence, the result presented in Theorem~\ref{main_res} might be exact up to a constant factor.
+Theorem~\ref{main_res} improves the previous result of the author~\cite{MyTOCS2013} about non-approximability within any constant factor and also gives the positive answer to the corresponding conjecture from~\cite{Gerb1}.

+It is known (see e.g.~\cite{APP1},\cite{APP2}) that the greedy algorithm for Set-Cover has a logarithmic performance ratio.
+Despite of relations with the problem of computing the reset threshold, there is a series of automata for which the greedy algorithm = computes reset threshold with linear performance ratio ([Ananichev, 2014], unpublished).
+Hence the first natural open question is about the tightness of the bound in Theorem~\ref{main_res}.